k3jph/k3jph.github.io/family/hereditary-society-of-teachers.md

 ## Mary Jane Cavender

-[Mary Jane Cavender](https://www.wikitree.com/wiki/Cavender-523), born on October 14, 1918, in Bradford, Ohio, is my direct ancestor and the basis for my acceptance into the Hereditary Society of Teachers.
+[Mary Jane Cavender](https://www.wikitree.com/wiki/Cavender-523), born on October 14, 1918, in Bradford, Ohio, is my maternal grandmother and the basis for my acceptance into the Hereditary Society of Teachers.
 Mary Jane dedicated her life to teaching third grade in the 20th century, humorously noting that she kept returning because she "never managed to